 I started blogging ahead of my peers.
 I launched my first blog during the “Dear Diary” era, which set the course for what would now be an 18-year old blogging journey.
-I was 16-years old then, in case you’re curious.
-Seriously guys, if my first blog was my daughter, she would be a full adult by now.
+I was 15-years old then, in case you’re curious.
+Seriously guys, if my first blog was my daughter, she would be a full-grown adult by now.

 I got used to blogging that way, documenting personal stories and talking about anything that interests me.
 I blogged for the consumption of close family and friends, and for the most part, published content that didn’t really provide useful information to the viewing public other than tell them what I do, what I like, and how I feel.